Floodwaters flood Ibiza and Formentera again, also affecting parts of Mallorca.

 Meanwhile, in Menorca, 272 users have been affected, the majority in Ciutadella (231) and the remainder (31) in Castell.
 In Ibiza, 27 users have been affected by power outages, eight of them in Santa Eulària; 18 in San José; and one in San Juan.
 Finally, in Mallorca, eight users have been affected, all in Palma.

-In addition, the 112 Emergency Service recorded a total of 23 incidents in the Balearic Islands related to storm Alice from 6 p.m. on Friday to noon on Saturday.
+In addition, the 112 Emergency Service recorded a total of 23 incidents in the Balearic Islands related to storm Alice from 6 p.m. on Friday until midday on Saturday.

-According to the Director General of Emergencies and the Interior, Pablo Gárriz, in statements to the media after a new meeting of the Technical Advisory Committee of the Meteobal Plan, of the total incidents handled, ten were in Ibiza and four in Formentera.
+According to the Director General of Emergencies and the Interior, Pablo Gárriz, in statements to the media following a new meeting of the Meteobal Plan Technical Advisory Committee, of the total incidents handled, ten were in Ibiza and four in Formentera.

-Of these incidents, the most notable were electrical outages caused by the storm.
-It should be noted that in Formentera, lightning cut a power line, leaving 576 users without power.
-In Ciutadella, 241 users were affected by a fault.
-The total number of cases is 576 in Formentera, 272 in Menorca (241 in Ciutadella and 31 in El Castillo), 27 in Ibiza (8 in Santa Eulària, 18 in San José de Sa Talaia, and one in San Juan de Labritja), and eight in Mallorca, all in Palma.
-The cases in Ibiza and Mallorca are on track to be resolved shortly.
-Work is continuing on the rest.
+Of these incidents, the most notable are the power outages caused by the storm.
+It's worth noting that in Formentera, a lightning strike cut a power line, leaving 576 users without power.
+In Ciutadella, 241 users were affected by a power outage.
+The total number of outages is 576 in Formentera, 272 in Menorca (241 in Ciutadella and 31 in El Castillo), 27 in Ibiza (8 in Santa Eulària, 18 in San José de Sa Talaia, and one in San Juan de Labritja), and eight in Mallorca, all in Palma.
+The cases in Ibiza and Mallorca are being resolved shortly.
+Work is continuing on the remaining areas.

-Gárriz also noted that ports are operating normally—there was an incident involving a boat in Formentera, but it was unrelated to the weather—as was Menorca airport.
-Ibiza and Palma airports have experienced delays and cancellations.
+Gárriz also noted that the ports are operating normally (there was one incident involving a boat in Formentera, but it was unrelated to the weather), as is Menorca Airport.
+The airports of Ibiza and Palma have experienced delays and cancellations.

-According to 112, storm Alice continues to affect the Balearic Islands.
-Therefore, he asked for continued caution and the recommendations given by the Emergency Services to be followed in view of the probability of heavy rain forecast for this Saturday in the Balearic Islands, especially in Ibiza, Formentera, and specific areas of Mallorca.
+According to the National Emergency Services (112), storm Alice continues to affect the Balearic Islands.
+Therefore, the emergency services have urged everyone to remain cautious and follow the recommendations issued by the Emergency Services, given the likelihood of heavy rain expected this Saturday in the Balearic Islands, especially in Ibiza, Formentera, and specific areas of Mallorca.

-He also asked the public to pay attention to updates on warnings from the State Meteorological Agency (Aemet) in the Balearic Islands.
+The emergency services have also urged the public to pay attention to updates on warnings from the State Meteorological Agency (Aemet) in the Balearic Islands.